 Loss of load expectation (LOLE) means the measure of how often, on average, the available generation capacity is likely to fall short of the load demand.

-Materially changed means a change in cost, scope, or conditions that is significant enough to reasonably influence the decision or judgment of the commission or alter the commission’s evaluation of the plan’s prudence or cost-effectiveness.
+.

 Maximum achievable potential means energy savings and demand savings relative to an electric utility’s baseline energy forecast and baseline demand forecast, respectively, resulting from expected program participation and ideal implementation conditions.
 Maximum achievable potential establishes a maximum target for

 demand-side savings that an electric utility can expect to achieve through its demand-side programs and involves incentives that represent a very high portion of total program costs and very short customer payback periods.
 Maximum achievable potential is considered the hypothetical upper-boundary of achievable demand-side savings potential, because it presumes conditions that are ideal and are not typically observed.